ThanosSiopoudis/grunt-semantic-ui/README.md

 #### config
 Type: `String`

-The path to the semantic configuration file, that is used to define what components are going to be compiled
+The path to the semantic configuration file, that is used to define what components are going to be compiled.
+Alternatively, you can provide the configuration object inline.

 #### dest
 Type `String`